 (1) Similarity measure

 The similarity measure between the risk factors and the risk levels of the water in-rush can be obtained by using Eq.
-11. Taking the rock solubility as an example: first, the centre of gravity, perimeter, and area of each risk assessment grade, and risk evaluation index can be calculated as follows: Level A: , and ; Level B: , and ; Level C: , and ; and Level D: , and ; :, and .
+11. Taking the rock solubility as an example, at first, the centre of gravity, perimeter, and area of each risk assessment grade, and risk evaluation index can be calculated as follows: Level A: , and ; Level B: , and ; Level C: , and ; and Level D: , and ; :, and .

-Then the similarity measures are: ; ; ; and ).
+Then, the similarity measures are: , , and ).

 Similarly, the others can also be obtained and the similarity measure matrix is as follows: